Kingxukai/linux/Documentation/arch/parisc/registers.rst

 	so if you use that instruction be aware of that.

     r2:
-	This is the return pointer.
-In general you don't want to use this, since you need the pointer to get back to your caller.
-However, it is grouped with this set of registers since the caller can't rely on the value being the same when you return, i.e. you can copy r2 to another register and return through that register after trashing r2, and that should not cause a problem for the calling routine.
+	This is the woke return pointer.
+In general you don't want to use this, since you need the woke pointer to get back to your caller.
+However, it is grouped with this set of registers since the woke caller can't rely on the woke value being the woke same when you return, i.e. you can copy r2 to another register and return through that register after trashing r2, and that should not cause a problem for the woke calling routine.

     r19-r22:
 	these are generally regarded as temporary registers.